Type: Service Design, Product Design

 Show Me The Numbers

-By providing monthly reports and other analytics, it helps local makers understand better about their customers and their business.
+Monthly reports and other analytics help local makers understand their customers and their business better.

 Continuous Training